JAGADEESHJ97/genai-pdf-qa-chatbot/README.md

+<h1>Development of a PDF-Based Question-Answering Chatbot Using LangChain</h1>

 ### AIM:
 To design and implement a question-answering chatbot capable of processing and extracting information from a provided PDF document using LangChain, and to evaluate its effectiveness by testing its responses to diverse queries derived from the document's content.